TeamLumi/luminescent-team/docs/faq.md

 ### I want to make my own romhack!
 Where can I learn how?

 Definitely come check out our partnered server, [Pokemon Switch Modding](https://discord.gg/8Dkm8YNmYy).
-However, we will be launching our own section to help out with modding when more of our documentation is done, and we will ping the discord when that is ready.
+We also welcome you to our Team Luminescent discord server, with a specific channel for these types of questions.

 ### What is Affection?
 Will turning it off stop friendship evolutions?